Jimmie Fidler: Films

 Fidler had brief experience in movies before he became a columnist.
 Winning first prize in a contest in Memphis, Tennessee, took him to Hollywood.
 Once there, he was an extra before he "worked his way to semi-important roles".

 Fidler interviewed film personalities for the Hollywood segments of Fox Movietone News.
 Such was Fidler's influence that a negative comment by him could affect the box office drawing power of a star.
-According to Time, in January 1938 he was sued for libel by Constance Bennett for $250,000 after he reported she snubbed Patsy Kelly on a Hal Roach movie set and that studio workmen bought flowers for Kelly but none for Bennett.
+According to Time, in January 1938 he was sued for libel by Constance Bennett for $250,000 (equal to $ today) after he reported she snubbed Patsy Kelly on a Hal Roach movie set and that studio workmen bought flowers for Kelly but none for Bennett.

 Fidler won the case, with the judge ruling that remarks against a public character, even if false, are not libelous if made without malice.

 In 1938, Fidler made a short MGM documentary film, Personality Parade, about actors making the change from silent films to talkies.
 It featured clips of more than 60 performers whose careers began in silent films.

 Television

-By 1950, Fidler was earning more than $250,000 a year and was heard by 40 million listeners over 486 radio stations.
+By 1950, Fidler was earning more than $250,000 a year (equal to $ today) and was heard by 40 million listeners over 486 radio stations.
 During 1952–53, he hosted the live television drama series, Hollywood Opening Night on NBC.

 Fidler continued his radio program in independent syndication until his retirement in late 1983, at the age of 85.
 For his contribution to the radio industry, Fidler has a star on the Hollywood Walk of Fame at 6128 Hollywood Blvd.